kartoza/awesome-geodata/about.md

 ### Subsections

-Each category may be further divided into arbitrary subsections to better support categorisation of services by using a header with an additional indentation.
+Each category may be further divided into arbitrary subsections to better support categorisation of services by simply using a header level with an additional indentation over the parent category.

 ## Metadata